saady-1122/lab02/worksheet.md

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?
+ANSWER

+Please Enter Your First Name (no spaces) followed by ENTER: BjarnStrousstrup Enter the year in which you were born: 2008
+Enter the month in which you were born (1-12): 12 Enter the day of the month in which you were born (1-31): 30 Today is 2023/10/20
+Your birthday was 2008/12/30
+Hello, BjarnStrousstrup.
+You are 14 years, 41 weeks, and 6 days old today